-A common question—when buying or renewing a car insurance policy—is, “When does the price of car insurance go down?”
+When buying or renewing a car insurance policy, a common question is, “When does the price of car insurance go down?”
 Sometimes it seems like the cost is always going up for no good reason, especially if your car keeps getting older.
 However, the age of your car isn’t the only determining factor when price is set.
 A few things can help you know when the cost of your car insurance will go down, and how to get the best price instead of waiting.